jbt/tiny-hashes/README.md

 you're free to use them however you please - feel free to use or modify them in whatever way you like.
 You don't have to explicitly credit me (but if you do then I won't complain), but just don't pass them off as entirely your own, ok?
 That's just not cool.

+## But Why?

+To begin with, because I needed a smallish MD5 that wasn't poorly written (lots of the others out there leaked globals), but nowadays it's pretty much just because I can.